 Here are a couple of tips to get you started.

 Tip #1: Keep everything off the floor

 I took this to an extreme in my garage.
-Even my garage cabinets are mounted on the walls so that I can sweep or hose out the floor underneath them.
+I mounted my garage cabinets on the walls to sweep or hose the floor underneath them.